canonical/hardware-observer-operator/dev-environment.md

 ## Set up juju and lxd and deploy hardware-observer
-First, you need to bootstrap a Juju controller on the machine.
-Using a default LXD controller should suffice.
+First, you need to bootstrap a Juju controller on a machine.
+For simplicity and convenience in this guide, we will use a default LXD controller.
+It's important to note that you can use any machine within the same network as the one you plan to deploy the hardware-observer on to serve as a controller.
+However, since we are utilizing only one physical machine in this setup, we will bootstrap an LXD controller on it.

 ### Extra requirements
 Due to some [historical reasons](https://bugs.launchpad.net/juju/+bug/1964513), the machine hosting the LXD controller cannot be added to the model unless the default LXD bridge is renamed.